flightaware/socketservertcl/README.md

-socketserver, a Tcl interface to libancillary for socket serving by socket passing and SCM_RIGHTS
+socketserver, a Tcl extension for socket serving by socket passing and SCM_RIGHTS
 ===

 Socketserver provides a Tcl command for creating a socketserver.
 A socketserver is a process